-Sports that involve twisting or overextending of the knee can cause ACL injuries due to sudden directional change, landing incorrectly from a jump or direct blow to the side of the knee.
-Dr. Bankston provides diagnosis and minimally-invasive ACL reconstruction surgery in Baton Rouge, LA.
-Dr. Bankston also provides highly specialized care during and after the surgery.
-Contact Dr. Bankston's office for an appointment today!
+ACL reconstruction with hamstring tendon is a surgical procedure to replace the torn ACL with part of the hamstring tendon taken from the back of the thigh.
+Dr. Bankston provides diagnosis and minimally invasive ACL reconstruction with hamstring tendon in Baton Rouge, LA.
+Dr. Bankston also provides the highest level of care during and after the surgery.
+Contact Dr. Bankston’s office for an appointment today!

 Anterior Cruciate Ligament Tears

 The anterior cruciate ligament (ACL) is one of the major stabilizing ligaments in the knee.
 It is a strong rope-like structure located in the center of the knee running from the femur to the tibia.
 When this ligament tears, it does not heal on its own and often leads to the feeling of instability in the knee.

 Causes of an ACL Injury

 An ACL injury most commonly occurs during sports activities that involve twisting or overextending your knee.
 An ACL can be injured in several ways:

 - Sudden directional change

 - Landing from a jump incorrectly